What to Wear for your Headshots

 If you can’t avoid a white shirt, put a jacket on to break things up a bit.

 Don’t wear clothes with very thin/close stripes or tiny checks as the pattern can render strangely in photos (known as the moire effect).
 Avoid large logos, even if it’s a company logo.
 These can change and date your photos and are often distracting.

-Bring a couple of options along to your shoot (2-3 tops, bottoms are less likely to feature) and you should be fine.
-Make sure they’re clean and ironed and that you’re feeling as fresh as possible too.
+Bring a couple of options along to your shoot, especially if you’re prone to spilling your morning coffee 🙂 Make sure they’re clean and ironed and that you’re feeling as fresh as possible too.
 Most people are far more photogenic than they realise, so try to relax and enjoy the experience – it’ll come across in your smile and your final images!